Non-Chemical Pest Control Methods Work

 If your home is full of flies make sure your windows and doors have screens on them and that they are not damaged or open.
 In addition, crushed citrus peel can be dispersed throughout your kitchen or any area to ward off flies.

 Similar to flies, the best way to prevent mosquitoes from biting you is to keep them out with screens.
 Mosquitoes like still air so a breeze from an open window or fan will prevent them from landing on you.
 In addition, remove any standing water from inside or around your house, as this is where they breed.
 If they persist, Herbal Armor is a non-toxic DEET-free repellent which wards off mosquitoes.

 Though most spiders are harmless and actually eat a host of other more annoying insects, many people can’t stand them around.
 One way to keep them out of your home is to spray citrus oil in spider-prone areas.

-Unfortunately, non-chemical pest control methods cannot always solve your problem.
-If you attempt these solutions and they don’t work, it may be time to use chemical pesticides or hire a professional exterminator.
+- Unfortunately, non-chemical pest control methods cannot always solve your problem.
+If you attempt these solutions and they don’t work, it may be time to use chemical pesticides or hire a professional pest control near you.
 If you choose to use chemical pesticides on your own be sure to use as little as possible, keep children and pets away from the treated area and make sure to follow the instructions and warnings on the label.

 Updated May 27, 2018.

 Looking for a Pro?
 Call us(866) 441-6648